NatronGitHub/openfx-arena/README.md

 Contribute
 ==========

-We always need more plugins, if you know ImageMagick (MagickCore/Magick++) please fork and push!
+We always need more plugins, if you know ImageMagick (MagickCore/Magick++) please help!
 Try to avoid plugins that already exists in Natron (openfx-io/openfx-misc) and/or Nuke.

- * https://github.com/olear/openfx-arena/issues/33 (examples of plugins that could be added)

-The 'Swirl' plugin should be the easiest starting point.

 License
 =======